darioizzo/audi/paper/paper.md

 <!-- A summary describing the high-level functionality and purpose of the software for a diverse, non-specialist audience. -->

-`pyaudi` is a Python toolbox developed at the [European Space Agency](https://www.esa.int) that implements the algebra of Taylor truncated polynomials to achieve any order, forward mode, automatic differentiation in a multivarate setting.
+`pyaudi` is a Python toolbox developed at the [European Space Agency](https://www.esa.int) that implements the algebra of Taylor truncated polynomials to achieve high-order order, forward mode, automatic differentiation in a multivarate setting.
 The forward mode automatic differentiation is implemented via C++ class templates exposed to python using pybind11.
 This allows the generalized dual number type to behave like a drop-in replacement for floats (or other scalar types), while operator overloading propagates derivatives automatically.

-On top of the algebra of Taylor truncated polynomials, `pyaudi` offers an implementation of Taylor models, which combine truncated Taylor polynomials with an interval bounding its truncation error as well as a number of miscellaneous algorithms useful for applications in differential intelligence, automatic differentiation, verified integration and more.
+On top of the algebra of Taylor truncated polynomials, `pyaudi` offers an implementation of Taylor models [@makino1998rigorous], which combine truncated Taylor polynomials with an interval bounding its truncation error as well as a number of miscellaneous algorithms useful for applications in differential intelligence, automatic differentiation, verified integration and more.